50%

 Projected first-year revenue

 IBM Cloud Backup & Recovery launched in December 2025 across 5 multi-zone regions.
-BNPP and QAD both confirmed that eliminating the SaaS Connector made the service viable for their security and operational requirements — removing the #1 adoption blocker before launch prevented future rework and positioned the product for $11M in projected first-year revenue.
+BNPP and QAD both confirmed that eliminating the SaaS Connector made the service viable for their security and operational requirements.
+Removing the #1 adoption blocker before launch prevented future rework and positioned the product for $11M in projected first-year revenue.